nwillis8724/phase-2-final-project/README.md

 # Display Page

-The display page, well, displays all the thoughts that have been uploaded so far.
+The display page displays all the thoughts that have been uploaded so far.
 Offering a drop down to filter out any thoughts based on whatever category they have.
 There is also the option to like, or delete any posts.

 # Sign Out